 Wouldn't it be great to relive your classic gaming experiences on a machine that is made for the future?
 Retro Space is a pretty cool piece of furniture.
 The stunning arcade cabinet fits either your 70's retro room or your minimalist interior.
 It is ready to play all the games you know from the past.
 Load it with all your music and movies for use as a media jukebox.
 And feel free to load it with software to add any functionality you might imagine in the future.

-The built in full HD (1080p) capable screen can be used to watch high-def movies directly on your Retro Space.
+The built in full HD screen can be used to watch high-def movies directly on your Retro Space.
 If you do not like standing while watching, let it drive the TV near your couch.
-We like to equip it with a 27 inch 1920x1080 MVA screen for perfect Pac-Man blacks and wide viewing angles.
+We like to equip it with a 28 inch 1920x1080 MVA screen for perfect Pac-Man blacks, wide viewing angles and a wide range of refresh rate support to view PAL, NTSC and film content without judder.
 You are also welcome to supply your own screen.
 The VESA bracket allows many screens up to 10 cm depth and 28 inch diagonal to be mount inside.
 We can cut the bezel to your specifications.

 Tweak Retro Space to fulfil your imagination.
 Use it as video phone, as terminal to control your house appliances, let it monitor and talk to unwanted visitors, use it as web or media server.
 Or even use it to feed the cat while you are away.
 Nothing is too mad.